Web Application Performance

 - Concurrent Connections - browsers have limited resources that are designed to serve the application's front-end by fetching the relevant data, code, and styling.
 Gainsight PX uses a single concurrent connection for tracking purposes to avoid resource hogging.

-- In-Product Engagements - most in-product engagement solutions are using the browser to cache ahead in-product engagements when serving 'onboarding widgets' or 'knowledge centers' that may contain on-demand product tours. this leads to application page latency and resource-hogging since the browser is required the download and store all the relevant engagements even if the user never trigger any of them.
-Gainsight PX - uses server-side caching to avoid that browser resource-hogging scenario.
+- In-Product Engagements - most in-product engagement solutions are using the browser to cache ahead in-product engagements when serving 'onboarding widgets' or 'knowledge centers' that may contain on-demand product tours.
+This leads to application page latency and resource-hogging since the browser is required to download and store all the relevant engagements even if the user never triggers any of them.
+Gainsight PX uses server-side caching to avoid that browser resource-hogging scenario.

 - CDN Service - Gainsight PX is using Google's Content-Delivery-Network to optimize the SDK serving.
 Once the SDK is loaded it will wait for the page to complete loading before tracking or serving in-product guides.